WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 15. Now read the [Post Install Notes](#post-install-notes) carefully

 ### Post Install Notes
-- You cannot use a VPN
+- You cannot use a VPN unless you're using the madNS Configuration Profile
 - You must never disable the Configuration Profile!
-- Don't install Safari extensions!
 - Go into Airplane Mode if you're removing the Profile or switching to another
 - Don't use Nugget or Cowabunga otherwise the Configuration Profile will disappear!
 There is a [workaround](#using-nugget-or-cowabunga)
 - Restarts can revoke apps on older devices!
 Put your device in Airplane Mode and turning off WiFi when restarting to be safe!
-- Check for updates periodically!
+- Check for updates and announcements periodically on the [discord](https://discord.gg/rHMa3sMse7)

 Not following the guidelines above will make your apps revoked!

 ## Troubleshooting

 ### Unable to Install?
 Integrity could not be verified?
 App is not available?
 Crashing Apps?
 Unverified?
+Crashing on Start?

-You need to follow this [guide](#revoked) or try other download links!
+You need to follow this [guide](#revoked) or alternatively you can try other download links!

 ---